Lemurs of Madagascar (book): Content

-The majority of the book, including the chapter "The Living Lemurs" and separate sections on each taxonomic group of lemur, providing detailed accounts of all lemur species known up until the time of publication, from the tiny mouse lemurs to the large indri and diademed sifaka.
+The majority of the book provides accounts of all lemur species known up until the time of publication.
 In the first and second editions, the chapter "The Living Lemurs" is broken first into sections on families, and then into species clumped together by genus.
 In the third edition, each family is assigned its own chapter number, separate from "The Living Lemurs" chapter, yet the order and layout are the same.
-In the second and third editions, all pages within each family section are assigned a colored tab to match those in the quick visual reference inside the covers.
+In the second and third editions, all pages within each family section are assigned a colored tab to match those in a quick visual reference present inside the front and back covers.
 Each species subsection has a distribution map, an illustration or photo (if available), a list of common names in multiple languages (including Malagasy), and species information broken into five sections: "Identification", "Geographic Range", "Natural History", "Conservation Status", and "Where to See It".

-The "Identification" section for each species provides descriptive information to help identify and distinguish species, including a detailed physical description, discussions of variation in size and coloration (morphometrics), and descriptions of distinguishing vocalizations.
-"Geographic Range" offers textual information to accompany the provided distribution map, although the authors note that ranges change due to habitat destruction and that species may be found in new localities outside of their known range.
-"Natural History" summarizes what is known about the behavior and ecology of each species, such as the unusual feeding strategies of the aye-aye or the nest-building behavior of the ruffed lemurs.
-Estimated populations densities and distributions, life histories, diet, social structure, and other details are provided when known.
-For many species, little information is given due to a lack of research, while others have been studied extensively allowing for more elaborate detail.
+The "Identification" section for each species provides a physical description, discussions of variation in size and coloration (morphometrics), and descriptions of distinguishing vocalizations.
+"Geographic Range" offers textual information to accompany the provided map of known distributions.
+"Natural History" summarizes what is known about the behavior and ecology of each species.
+Estimated population densities and distributions, life histories, diet, social structure, and other details are provided when known.
 "Conservation Status" lists the IUCN Red List of Threatened Species assessment and protected areas in which a species can be found, while also discussing specific threats to each species, the effects of local fady (taboos), the future outlook for species survival, and its coverage within protected areas.
-Lastly, "Where to See It" aims to promote ecotourism by helping travelers find the best lemur watching sites that can be reached quickly and with the least effort.
+Lastly, "Where to See It" aims to promote ecotourism by suggesting lemur watching sites.
 Suggested modes of transportation are sometimes mentioned as well.